Are third-party tools necessary to monitor your VMware infrastructure?

 After the adoption of vSphere HA and DRS, organizations should be particularly concerned about monitoring resource pools at the cluster level and not just the ESXi host level.
 Third-party monitoring tools solve that particular issue by offering flexibility on how to monitor resources.

 In addition to the resource-level features mentioned above, only third-party monitoring tools provide the intuitive views needed to simplify the monitoring experience.
 Custom dashboards, timeline-based views for monitoring, scheduled reports, threshold configurations, and third-party integrations for alerting are just a few noteworthy features.

 Site24x7 is one such comprehensive monitoring tool that provides monitoring for a wide range of virtual infrastructure components as part of its all-in-one monitoring portfolio.
 Site24x7 VMware Monitoring offers complete visibility into vSphere environments with intuitive graphs and includes all the above features for a full-fledged monitoring experience.

 With threshold configuration, notification profiles, and integrations, you’ll receive alerts on issues like almost depleted resources and imminent downtime through different channels of your choice.
-AI-powered predictions, like a seven-day forecast of datastore space, and IT automation to automate incident remediation are two powerful features that only Site24x7 provides.
+AI-powered predictions, like a seven-day forecast of datastore and VM space, and IT automation to automate incident remediation are two powerful features that only Site24x7 provides.